 Essentially, they are all about finding cures and saving children.
 They help those in need for free, freely sharing their research with the world.
 They are givers, and there is nothing more worthwhile than giving to children.

 It all started one evening when artist Beti Kristof and I were talking about the St. Jude statue project around Las Vegas and what a great cause it is.
 She shared with me that her son Laszlo was a cancer survivor as a child and what her experiences of being a young mother during that time meant to her.

 She had created five previous versions of the sculptures over recent years, including one jointly with Laszlo, an artist, and another statue on display at the Research Center in Memphis.

 Each year, for the past several years, She and other prominent artists have helped create awareness and contributions to benefit the Las Vegas chapter of St. Jude Children’s Research Hospital by creating art sculptures for auction, with all proceeds going to St. Jude.
 So, when I was invited to participate, as other artists have in previous years, I was both honored and excited.

 I saw within Dorit’s sculpture a story of the mother/child relationship… a loving mother giving all she has, of both heart and soul, to her child in need – to give completely of herself.
 All part of the things she does for love.
-And these are the qualities that I see too, in my own mother.
+These are the qualities that I see in my mother, too.

-Each element of my sculpture tells the mother’s story; her wings transcend to a heart shape while her halo emphasizes her angelic qualities.
+Each element of my sculpture tells the mother’s story; her wings transcend into a heart shape while her halo emphasizes her angelic qualities.
 There are two hearts – one on the Mother and one on the Child to represent the giving and receiving of love.
 The overall circle represents the circle of life.